What to know about constipation

 2) Physical inactivity

-We know that if somebody has had to lie down in bed for a long time, perhaps for several days or weeks, his/her risk of having constipation is significantly increased.
+For individuals who have been bedridden for a long time, perhaps for several days or weeks, their risk of having constipation is significantly increased.
 Experts are not sure why.
-Some say that physical activity keeps our metabolism high, making most things in our bodies happen more rapidly.
+Some believe that physical activity keeps the metabolism high, making the processes in the body happen more rapidly.

-- Aluminum-containing antacids such as Amphojel and Basaljel
+- aluminum-containing antacids including Amphojel and Basaljel

-- Diuretics such as chlorothiazide (Diuril)
+- diuretics including chlorothiazide (Diuril)